Jaden Ivey: Professional career

+Detroit Pistons (2022–2026)

 Ivey was selected with the fifth overall pick in the 2022 NBA draft by the Detroit Pistons.
 He made his summer league debut on July 7 against the Portland Trail Blazers with 20 points, six rebounds, and six assists in an 81–78 win.
 On October 19, Ivey made his regular-season debut, putting up 19 points along with three rebounds and four assists in a 113–109 win over the Orlando Magic.
 On December 20, Ivey scored 30 points during a 126–111 loss to the Utah Jazz.
 On March 27, 2023, he scored a then career-high 32 points in a 126–117 loss to the Milwaukee Bucks.

 On November 24, 2023, Ivey scored 25 points during an In-Season Tournament loss to the Indiana Pacers.
 On February 7, 2024, Ivey scored a career-high 37 points, and added six rebounds and seven assists in a 133–120 win over the Sacramento Kings.

 On December 26, 2024, in a game against the Sacramento Kings with the Pistons trailing by three, Ivey connected on a corner three-pointer while being fouled by De'Aaron Fox and subsequently converted on a four-point play with 3.1 seconds remaining for a 114–113 Detroit victory.
 On January 1, 2025, Ivey suffered a broken left fibula after colliding with Orlando Magic guard Cole Anthony while attempting to retrieve a loose ball.
 The next day, it was announced that Ivey would likely miss the remainder of the season after undergoing surgery.

 During the 2025 preseason, Ivey suffered a knee injury against the Memphis Grizzlies, sidelining him for the rest of the preseason.
 He underwent arthroscopic surgery to relieve right knee discomfort and missed at least four weeks of regular-season play.
+Ivey made 33 appearances (including two starts) for Detroit in the 2025–26 NBA season, averaging 8.2 points, 2.2 rebounds, and 1.6 assists.